 In 2019, Opera at Florham presented a special Tribute to Opera Legend Licia Albanese with four vocalists and pianist Mary Pinto captivating the audience as they performed famous and favorite roles of opera great Licia Albanese, a friend to and Vocal Competition jurist at Opera at Florham.
 Opera educators and friends of Ms. Albanese presented highlights of her life and career, with personal reflections on time spent with the grand dame.
 Memorabilia was on display.

 Opera at Florham has curated a special version of this tribute concert for outreach.

 Opera at Canal Walk

-On an evening in January 2019, soprano Amelia Burshe, mezzo-soprano Kathleen Shelton, tenor Frederick Schlick and baritone Matthew Ciuffitelli performed A Little Night Music as part of the Canal Walk concert series.
+On an evening in 2019, soprano Amelia Burshe, mezzo-soprano Kathleen Shelton, tenor Frederick Schlick and baritone Matthew Ciuffitelli performed A Little Night Music for the Canal Walk concert series at Canal Walk adult living facility.
 Artistic director Mary Pinto narrated and accompanied the artists on piano.
-Program.